|Artillery and Armoured Fighting Vehicles preserved in New England 5: Rhode Island

 Bronze Coehorn mortar, No. 2 of 2 mounted muzzle down at the back of the drill floor inside the armory.
 The mortar on the south side is marked with a faded stencil reading “Ordnance Officer Watervliet Arsenal NY”.
 Varnum Memorial Armory, Main Street, U.S. Route 1.

-Bronze Civil War Gun, mounted on a concrete stand, First Hopkinton Cemetery, Old Hopkinton Road.
-(Elisha Hunt Photos)
+Bronze possibly 6-pounder boat gun, Civil War era, mounted on a concrete stand, First Hopkinton Cemetery, Old Hopkinton Road.

 Jamestown, Beavertail State Park, Conanicut Island, Narragansett Bay, Fort Getty